This Sunday, Feb. 11 marks the one-year anniversary of the loss of the F/V Destination.

 Fishermen turned up in droves at a safety event where they could check their crab pots.
 That's according to Scott Wilwert, coordinator of Alaska's Commercial Fishing Vessel Safety Program for the U.S. Coast Guard.

-“We weighed pots on every one of the 45 or 46 vessels we got,” he said.
+"We weighed pots on every one of the 45 or 46 boats that we got," he said.

 Wilwert said verifying those weights has helped crabbers update their stability books, which outline how much equipment each vessel can carry safely.